-Starting before project initiation and extending to grand openings and beyond, Reed Kawahara is instrumental in bringing high-impact projects like The Green at West Village, Orchard Park and Aggie Square to life in his role as Director of Public Private Partnerships within Real Estate Services at Design and Construction Management.
-A Public Private Partnership, or P3, is a collaborative agreement between a public institution like UC Davis and private developers or investors.
+Starting before project initiation and extending to grand openings and beyond, Reed Kawahara is instrumental in bringing high-impact projects like The Green at West Village, Orchard Park and Aggie Square to life in his role as Director of Public-Private Partnerships within Real Estate Services at Design and Construction Management.
+A Public-Private Partnership, or P3, is a collaborative agreement between a public institution like UC Davis and private developers or investors.

 Julie Nola recently named the associate vice chancellor of Design and Construction Management and university architect for the Davis campus, following a comprehensive national search.